 About the Authors

 Tanya heads Corporate & Forensic Compliance practice.
 She has nearly 14 years of experience in the financial services industry.
 Prior to joining Acuity Knowledge Partners, she worked at Goldman Sachs as Vice President; GSAM Compliance as team manager - Bangalore, line compliance officer for the India businesses, and lead for forensic and marketing compliance initiatives.
 Tanya has also handled marketing strategy and communications at GSAM and market research at Thomson Financial.
-Tanya holds a Bachelor of Business Management (Marketing) from Bangalore University.
+Tanya holds a Bachelor of Business Management, PGD in Psychology from University of Oxford, PGD in Social Media Marketing from Northwestern University.

 Compliance rule deficiencies and weaknesses i